 The easiest way is to keep your journal with you at all times.
 This is also nice because you can jot down thoughts if something big occurs or if you have a sudden burst of inspiration.

 You should also avoid letting anyone look at your journal—even just the cover.
 Tuck it away in your bag.
-Even people you trust will be more tempted when they see your journal, so keep it out of sight and out of mind.
+Even people you trust will be more tempted when they see your journal, so keep it out of sight and mind.

 So to get started, here are a few pointers on how to maximize your journaling experience: